adshares/adshares-docs/protocol/synchronization/index.rst

 * :ref:`Demand-Side Platform <protocol-definitions-dsp>` retrieves :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`
   from all available :ref:`Supply-Side Platforms <protocol-definitions-ssp>`.

-To be useful, the inventory data needs to be tagged.
+To be applicable, the inventory data needs to be classified by appropriate tags.
 In order to apply tagging for its inventory data:

 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` makes a request to its :ref:`Site Tagging Provider <protocol-definitions-stp>`.
 * :ref:`Demand-Side Platform <protocol-definitions-dsp>` makes a request to its :ref:`Creative Tagging Provider <protocol-definitions-ctp>`.